 Knowing the ins and outs of how to communicate with each lender, and how to time negotiations to get the best possible deal while reducing the risk of more aggressive collection activity, is central to finding success in dealing with potentially hostile collection agencies and internal departments.

-Although there aren’t any specific student forgiveness programs for loans that are private, the possibility to discharge this type of loan in bankruptcy is real – even with these loans being generally exempt due to the passage of the BAPCPA.
+Although there aren’t any specific student forgiveness programs for loans (like for those who avails Navient Student Loan) that are private, the possibility to discharge this type of loan in bankruptcy is real – even with these loans being generally exempt due to the passage of the BAPCPA.

 There are several notable circumstances, such as the involvement of a non-accredited university, or the use of funds for non-education related expenses, that can increase the chances of a loan being discharged in bankruptcy.